-The Trust has gained fund value with the Common Investment Fund property portfolio showing a total return of 12.8% in 2020 despite COVID.
+The Trust has gained fund value with the Common Investment Fund property portfolio showing a total return of 5% in 2021 despite COVID.

-The investment property portfolio is shown in the accounts at a fair value (market value) of £154 million (2019: £126 million).
-This recognises gains on an agreed sale for £27.35 million that completed in March 2021.
-A significant investment in the year was the acquisition of a property in Cheapside, London at £11.5m.
+The investment property portfolio is shown in the accounts at a fair value (market value) of $\pounds$ 142 million (2020: $\pounds$ 154 million).
+A significant West End investment property was sold for $\pounds$ 27.35 million however there was also the acquisition of a property in the London City Fringes for $\pounds$ 12 million.